Invercargill Rugby Club (Blues)

-Blues RC (Invercargill) is an amateur rugby team that plays in the Premier Division of Southland Club Rugby.
+Blues RC (Invercargill) is an amateur rugby union team that plays in the Premier Division of Southland Club Rugby.
 Founded in 1874, the club has a prestigious history, and it boasts 31 Galbraith Shield titles including a record period of eight in a row.

 The club also has a strong women's rugby team.

 Notable players

 Blues has had many players achieve Southland Stags honours as well as a number of All Blacks and other New Zealand representatives.

 The following have represented the All Blacks.